remygatins/BlackSeaBass_project/BSB_ddRAD/pipeline.md

 - After running the edited script, I'm getting ~17-19% discarded sequences on a few files ran manually, so will move on with the edited script.
 ------------------------------------------------------

-So for the 118 **R2** files we are using the edited script (edited in my local computer and tranferred to the working folder through Globus).
+So for the 118 **R2** files we are using the edited script (edited in my local computer and transferred to the working folder on Discovery through Globus).

 `for i in *.fastq.gz; do perl gbstrimedited.pl --enzyme1 mspi --enzyme2 bamhi --fastqfile "$i" --read R2 --outputfile "${i%%.*}".trim.fastq --verbose --threads 24 --minlength 50; done`

-v) Next, we check number of kept sequences from each R1 file:
+v) Next, we count the number of kept sequences from each R1 file:

 `for i in *.trim.fastq; do grep '^CGG' "$i" | wc -l; done > kept_seqsR1.txt`